willjantscher/Z_Prefix_Blog/README.md

 3. Fix post editing so it does not collapse after exiting the editing view and before saving the edit
 4. Clean up code, i.e. refactor
     - there are a lot of places where code can be combined and processes can be improved/optimized
+5. Remove unused packages and files from project
-5. Improve the styling and UI
+6. Improve the styling and UI

 ### Project Requirements
 - Your application must be deployed and accessible to the public internet